ncl-iot-team/csc8110/README.md

 We provide the following images for the coursework as an alternative to Azure lab.
 Both links requires you to login to your school account to download

+Login for the VM
+* Username: student
+* Password: CSC8110!

 * For x86_64
     * [Download this image](https://newcastle-my.sharepoint.com/:u:/g/personal/nwhs3_newcastle_ac_uk1/EaJqrUewQExKv_qbtoo2KkUBPGwijmb3D-PRS-lD2bBXSA?e=QfXbU7)
     * Prerequisites: